 Objection #2: "It's cheaper to stay together" instead of getting a divorce.

+Some husbands don't want to divorce because they're practical and their reluctance comes from believing it's cheaper to stay together.
 While it's true that two households are more expensive to run than one, people living apart tend to be more aware of their finances and conscientious of their spending.

-But besides the couple's household spending, there's an even more important hidden cost buried in this objection and that's the cost of an adversarial divorce case.
+But besides the couple's household spending, there's an even more important hidden cost buried in this objection and that's the cost of an adversarial divorce.
 Unless your husband is willing to cooperate so you can use a more peaceful and cost-effective divorce method, your remaining option will be adversarial and expensive.

 So the very problem your husband wants to avoid: spending a lot of money, will happen anyway if he won't cooperate with your decision to divorce.